 You should also note that, because this information sheet avoids legal language wherever possible, it might include some generalisations about the application of the law.
 Some provisions of the law referred to have exceptions or important qualifications.
 In most cases, your particular circumstances must be taken into account when determining how the law applies to you.

-This is Information Sheet 198 (INFO 198), issued in July 2014.
+This is Information Sheet 198 (INFO 198), updated in October 2021.
 Information sheets provide concise guidance on a specific process or compliance issue or an overview of detailed guidance.